 4 – I won’t be able to understand the survey report, so there’s no point having one

-At Able Surveyors, we offer the full range of RICS home surveys – basic RICS Level 1 Condition Report, mid-range RICS HomeBuyer Report and in-depth RICS Building Survey – as well as a range of specialist investigations.
+At Able Surveyors, we offer the full range of RICS home surveys –including RICS HomeBuyer Reports and in-depth RICS Building Surveys – as well as a range of specialist investigations.
 Our reporting follows a standardised structure and clear, jargon-free language to enable everyone to understand the findings and their implications.
 We will go the extra mile to ensure that you fully understand all the information presented, offering opportunities to discuss the survey findings with our surveyors and obtain plenty of professional advice and guidance from our competent, friendly team.

 If you are thinking of buying a property, don’t make the mistake of skipping the survey – you could regret the decision in years to come.
 An independent home survey is the best way to provide you with the peace of mind that your investment is sound.
 At Able Surveyors, we can advise on the best choice of property survey for your needs, answer any queries you may have and provide an instant quote.
 Please feel free to get in touch.